 Close without ceremony

 Sessions end in silence.
 A brief affect check — calmer, same, more wound‑up — and you're done.
-The best nervous‑system tool is one that stays out of the way.
+The best practice tool is one that stays out of the way.

 Session · 07:42